1mackenziekyle/homework/README.md

-# My Setup for Writing LaTeX Homework Documents on Windows
+# My Setup for Writing LaTeX Documents for Homework on Windows

 I write LaTeX for homework assignments, formula sheets, and the rest using a local installation of TeX Live on my laptop, with the _LaTeX Workshop_ extension for VS Code.